maksiksq/old-Lirith-archive/README.md

-This is gonna be an app just wait for it
+This is gonna be a big app just wait for it